catram6/Cadps2KO-pancreas-rnaseq-analysis/README.md

 The analysis was performed using Galaxy, R, and Python.

-The computational analysis has been completed, while biological interpretation and experimental validation are ongoing.
+The analysis of the current datasets has been completed, while the overall research project is ongoing.

 ## Background